 Chaplain Michael Vosburg

 For 33 years Mike Vosburg had a successful career as an Executive Chef, after which he founded and ran his own successful business for a decade (Ice Sculptures Unlimited).
 Mike is a graduate of the Faith Landmarks Bible Institute’s 3-year ministry preparation program, is ordained through the Faith Landmark Ministerial Fellowship, is the founder of his own iChoose Ministries, Inc., and (after having served for a long time as a faithful religious volunteer) served as a part-time chaplain at Greensville Correctional Center.
-As of May 1, 2018, Chaplain Vosburg transfers to Deerfield Correctional Center.
+As of May 1, 2018, Chaplain Vosburg transferred to Deerfield Correctional Center.

 Chaplain Michael Vosburg believes in following his heart.
 Always seeing potential and passionate by nature, when he became a Christian, he decided that he would follow that heart into Christian service.
-A newer chaplain with GraceInside, just starting in May of 2014 as the Chaplain to Greensville S1, Chaplain Vosburg had volunteered at the S1 community he now serves for more than five years.
+Starting in May of 2014 as the Chaplain to Greensville S1, Chaplain Vosburg had volunteered at the S1 community for more than five years.
 At Greensville Correctional Center, a level 3 facility, three separate prison buildings occupy the compound, labeled S1, S2 and S3.
-The assignment to serve S1 also includes a level 1 work center outside the gates.
+The assignment to serve S1 also included a level 1 work center outside the gates.
 In May of 2018, Chaplain Vosburg became the chaplain to Deerfield Correctional Center – our geriatric prison.